 Selective and Competitive Admissions Programs

 HCC has selective and competitive admissions requirements for certain programs.
-Information pertaining to admissions into these programs is available in the office of admissions and advising, in the college catalog, program publications, other publications as appropriate, and on the college’s web site.
+Information pertaining to admission into these programs is available in the office of admissions and advising, in the college catalog, in program publications, on the college’s website, and in other publications as appropriate.
 Application fees vary based on the program.

 Secondary School Students

 Various enrollment options are available to secondary school students.
 In addition to general Maryland State laws and college policies regarding admission to the college, specific policies and procedures apply regarding the admission of dually enrolled eighth through twelfth grade students.
 As with all other students, admission to the college is not a guarantee that a student can enroll in specific courses unless appropriate prerequisites are fulfilled.
 HCC reserves the right to grant admission to secondary students, including home-schooled students, on an individual basis.
 Consent to enroll is dependent on fulfillment of specific application requirements and on what the college determines to be in the student’s and its own best interests.